s1120258/job-tracker-backend/docs/API_SPEC.md

 # 📁 API Specification

 This document describes the API endpoints for the ResMatch backend.
-All endpoints are prefixed from the root (`/`).
+All endpoints are prefixed from the root (no `/api/v1`).

 ---